Exclusive: By Staff writer at the Pebble News

 Many Nigerians came out to condemn the NASS Senate, alleging they were sabotaging President Buhari’s anti-graft war, because they are corrupt.

 Certainly, the NASS Senators are not all “saints”, yet we must understand that they represent every constituent in Nigeria to the least LGA.

-In most cases, these NASS Senators let by Bukola Saraki receive bashing from their electorates, if they do not represent them well.
+In most cases, these NASS Senators led by Bukola Saraki receive bashing from their electorates, if they do not represent them well.

-Many have alleged that because SP-ABS and other Senators have corruption against them, and investigated by Mr Magu, reason they are furious and making effort to protect themselves, using SGF Babachir and Mr Magu as shields.
+Many have alleged that because Senate President and other Senators have corruption against them, and investigated by Mr Magu, is the reason why they are furious and making effort to protect themselves, using SGF Babachir and Mr Magu as bargaining chips against the Executive.

-Although, we also fail to realise that the NASS Senate as a whole is an Institution, hence, it is greater than the wishes and aspirations of an Individual.
-In Nigeria, we have accorded greater hope on Individual rather institution, thereby rendering the interest of the country as irrelevant.
+Nigerians fail to realise that the NASS Senate as a whole is an Institution, hence, it is greater than the wishes and aspirations of an individual.
+In Nigeria, we have accorded greater hope on individual rather institution, thereby rendering the interest of the country as irrelevant.

 Similarly, PMB would be doing justice, if same is applied to Mr Magu, after a thorough investigation by the DSS, revealed the anti-graft agency’s boss as a “liability to the anti-graft war of President Buhari’s government.”

 Therefore, PMB should also take a decisive step, and ask Mr Magu to take a bow, and thank him for what may seem a “job well done”.
 Since among over 180m Nigerians, we still have capable hands who can even do better, in the fight against corruption agenda of this government.
-This would pave way for Mr Magu to be given fair hearing as if he had demanded, to visit #DSS and tell his own story on two major allegations; 1.
+This would pave way for Mr Magu to be given fair hearing as if has hopes.
+He can finally make that visit to the DSS and tell his own account on two major allegations; 1.
 Link with Air Commodore Umar Muhammed, 2.
 Punitive action against his unprofessional conduct at EFCC in 2008.